Insolites/points-air-app/README.md

 # Getting Started

-To run the application , make sure to clone the repo on your laptop and run the api **https://github.com/Insolites/points-air-api** on your local.
+To run the application locally, make sure to clone the current repo on your laptop and run the API **https://github.com/Insolites/points-air-api** on your local.

 ## Step 1: Install the packages